arnolanglade/arnolanglade.github.io/site/collections/_posts/2023-07-17-do-not-test-private-methods.md

 }
 ```

-**Note**: I wrote an article about how the inversion dependency design pattern will ease testing.
-Here is the link: [Ease testing thanks to the dependency inversion design pattern](/ease-testing-thanks-to-the-dependency-inversion-design-pattern.html)
+**Note**: I've written an article about how the inversion dependency design pattern will ease testing.
+Here is the link:

+{% include blog-post-link.html url='/ease-testing-thanks-to-the-dependency-inversion-design-pattern.html' image='inversion-dependency/ease-testing-thanks-to-the-dependency-inversion-design-pattern.webp' title='Ease testing thanks to the dependency inversion design pattern' %}

 Thanks to my proofreader [@LaureBrosseau](https://www.linkedin.com/in/laurebrosseau).